pacak/bpaf/bpaf_derive/README.md

 ## Postprocessing
-Operations from a list in first in first out order. anything other than `guard` and `fallback` requres explicit consumer, otherwise the only requirement is to typecheck.
+Operations from a list in first in first out order. anything other than `guard` and `fallback` requires explicit consumer, otherwise the only requirement is to typecheck.
 Most postprocessing components behave similar to their Rust API counterparts
 - `guard` - takes a function name and a string literal
 - `map` - takes a function name